 Mystery and Surprise

-The internet of today plays a significant role in the lack of surprises in modern Pokémon games because information about new features is readily available before the game even releases.
-Back in the day, snippets of information posted on Pokémon fansites like Serebii were the only source of pre-release information, now Game Freak and The Pokémon Company themselves upload trailers that spoil the game.
-Growing up, I remember hearing rumors about Mew and even a hoax created by Expert Gamer Magazine that convinced many players that they could obtain Yoshi.
+The internet plays a significant role in the lack of surprises in modern Pokémon games because accurate information about new features is readily available before the game even releases.
+Back in the day, snippets of information posted on Pokémon fansites like Serebii were the only source of pre-release information, now Game Freak and The Pokémon Company themselves upload trailers with spoilers.
+Growing up, I remember hearing rumors about Mew and even a hoax created by Expert Gamer Magazine that convinced many players that you could catch Yoshi.
 This kind of fun misinformation added to the mystery of the first-generation Pokémon games and could only exist naturally without the modern internet.
 The first generation of Pokémon is also well known for its glitches that added to the mystery and surprise of the game.
 The most famous glitch being MissingNo., a glitched Pokémon, that through a specific sequence of events, has an invalid identifier hence the name MissingNo.
 I believe this feeling of mystery and surprise is why the Space World 1997 Pokémon Gold & Silver demo leak garnered so much attention from the Pokémon fandom.

 As far as Japanese role-playing games go, the first-generation of Pokémon is nowhere near the most difficult, but it at least treated its players like intelligent individuals.
-This lack of handholding in the first generation isn't only limited to training and battling, but also progression.
+This lack of handholding isn't only limited to training and battling but also progression.
 For example, in the original Pokémon games, the player can defeat the Gym Leaders Lt.
 Surge, Erika, Koga, and Sabrina in any order.
 Of course, there are natural barriers like the strength of the Pokémon Trainers in each area, but apart from a few required sequences of events, the player can explore the world in whatever way they want.
-Another example of the first generation respecting the player's intelligence is when thirsty guards block the path into Saffron City, and the player needs to figure out that giving them a drink will clear the way.
+Another example is when thirsty guards block the path into Saffron City, and the player needs to figure out that giving them a drink will clear the way.
 This scenario is well-designed because the drinks aren't special items but ordinary healing items the player needs to apply in a different context.
 The solution to this scenario is also subtlety suggested to the player by a thirsty girl in the Celadon City Department Store that trades vending machine beverages for items.

 While there's no doubt that the Pokémon series has always catered to a younger audience, the first-generation didn't pull its punches.
-This lack of kid gloves isn't just limited to flavor text in the Pokédex either, but darker themes that are pervasive throughout the entire game.
+This lack of kid gloves aren't just limited to flavor text in the Pokédex either, but darker themes throughout the entire game.
 For instance, the first-generation has Trainer classes that wield whips, the implication being that they're being used to tame their Pokémon.
 Another example is Lt.
 Surge's dialogue before the battle "I tell you, kid, electric Pokémon saved me during the war!
 They zapped my enemies into paralysis!
 The same as I'll do to you!"
 This dialogue alludes to the idea of Pokémon fighting in wars alongside their trainers.
 However, nothing exemplifies the first-generation's darker themes more than the Pokémon Tower.
 The Pokémon Tower is a seven-story burial ground for Pokémon located in Lavender Town.
 Within the Pokémon Tower, channelers possessed by ghost Pokémon utter grim dialogue like "Zombies!" and "Give...me...blood..." before battling.
-To free these channelers from the possession, the player must defeat them or the ghost of a Marowak that was killed by Team Rocket.
+To free these channelers from their possession, the player must defeat them or the ghost of a Marowak.

 A Lived-in World